-The story of Delilah is made known through Samson.
-For he was a strong and handsome man in ancient Israel and known for his magnificent long hair.
-He was also invincible and therefore feared until one day he met Delilah and fell in love.
-For she was a woman of exquisite beauty.
+The story of Delilah in the Bible is made known through Samson.
+He was a strong and handsome man known for his magnificent long hair in ancient Israel.
+He was also invincible and therefore feared until one day, he met Delilah and fell in love, for she was a woman of exquisite beauty.

-Delilah in the Bible was a Philistine woman, she is a biblical character well known to the Israelite camp.
+Delilah in the Bible, was a Philistine woman.
+She is a biblical character well-known to the Israelite camp.
 While Samson was traveling to Gaza, he met a beautiful woman named Delilah.
 He fell in love.
 And this is where the Philistines saw their chance.
 They urged Delilah to find out the secret of Samson’s power and offered her a lot of money in return.
 Delilah grabbed him and tried to put Samson on the ropes.
-And Samson, blinded by love, said: The reason for his endless power was his hair.
-If it were cut, he would lose his power.
+And Samson, blinded by love, said: The reason for his limitless power was his hair.
+If it were cut, he would lose his control.
 This discovery was Samson’s downfall, for Delilah betrayed him to the Philistines, and they cut off his hair while he slept.

 After this event, Samson and then Delilah died, and Delilah died struck by the temple pillars because Samson asked God to give him power again to kill all the Philistines.
 And so Samson brought down the temple with all the people in it, including Delilah.